 Published online:

-A

 Abstract

 BACKGROUND

 Accurate assessment of the quality of academic journals is of great significance.
-Compared with the Journal Impact Factor (JIF), which has been used most widely for a long time, and the new CiteScore (CS) released in recent years, new journal evaluation indicators have been emerging.
-Based on the Reference Citation Analysis (RCA) database, an open multidisciplinary citation analysis database based on artificial intelligence technology, Journal Article Influence Index (JAII) is one such new journal evaluation indicator.
+While Journal Impact Factor (JIF), calculated by Clarivate and based upon the Web of Science literature database, and CiteScore (CS), developed by Elseiver and based upon the Scopus database, have enjoyed high uptake worldwide, efforts continue towards creation of other scientometric indexes that will provide ever-greater qualitative insights into journal impact.
+Such efforts have yielded the newly-launched Journal Article Influence Index (JAII), which is based on the Reference Citation Analysis (RCA) database, an open multidisciplinary citation analysis database based on artificial intelligence technology.

 AIM

-To focus on the similarities and differences between JAII and JIF/CS as journal evaluation indicators, and provide an intuitive visual representation method.
+To evaluate and summarize the similarities and differences between JAII and JIF/CS as journal evaluation indicators, and provide an intuitive method for visual representation of the related data.

 METHODS

-We searched the Journal Citation Reports to obtain the 2021 JIF list, downloaded the CS list updated in July on Scopus website, and collected the 2022 JAII from the RCA database (www.referencecitationanalysis.com).
+We searched the Journal Citation Reports to obtain the 2021 JIF list, downloaded the CS list updated in July on the Scopus website, and collected the comprehensive list of 2022 JAIIs from the RCA database (www.referencecitationanalysis.com).

 RESULTS

-Our research results revealed that by breaking through the time limit of mainstream journal evaluation methods, JAII performs well in data reliability, providing a complement to JIF and CS.
+Our research results revealed that by breaking through the time limit of mainstream journal evaluation methods, the JAII is able to perform well in data reliability, establishing its benefit as a complementary scientometric index to JIF and CS.

 CONCLUSION

-JAII is a comprehensive assessment of the quality and performance of journals.
+JAII provides comprehensive assessment of the quality and performance of journals.

-Key Words: Journal Article Influence Index; Journal Impact Factor; CiteScore; Gastroenterology and Hepatology
+Key Words: Journal Article Influence Index; Journal Impact Factor; CiteScore; Gastroenterology and Hepatology; Scientometric index

 Li JY, Yan ZH, Xiang Z, Gao C, Wu J. Comparison of evaluation indexes for Gastroenterology and Hepatology journals in different databases.
 World J Gastroenterol 2022; In press

-Core Tip: Compared with Journal Impact Factor (JIF) and CiteScore (CS), Journal Article Influence Index (JAII) is able to break through the time limit, and journals do not require the waiting times of JIF and CS to be accurately evaluated.
-JAII is useful for assessing the performance of journals since its creation.
-Therefore, time randomness is ignored.
-JAII is a comprehensive assessment of the quality and performance of journals.
-In addition, Reference Citation Analysis covers some more specific journals than other databases.
+Core Tip: Compared with Journal Impact Factor (JIF) and CiteScore (CS), the newly-launched Journal Article Influence Index (JAII) breaks through the time limit feature of the former indexes.
+A key benefit of the JAII is that it does not require the temporal path (wait-time) of JIF and CS to accurately evaluate a journal’s impact.
+As such, JAII is immediately useful for assessing the performance of journals and the drawbacks of time randomness are overcome.
+Here, we describe the features of JAII as a comprehensive assessment of the quality and performance of journals, in its functionality based upon the Reference Citation Analysis (RCA) database that covers some more specific journals than other literature databases.

 INTRODUCTION

-The quality assessment of research is important for various professional associations, individual scientists, academic institutions, and funding organizations[1].
-The quality of scientific contributions is primarily assessed based on their long-term impact on science.
-The impact of a scientific article can be inferred from the citations that it receives.
-These principles have been applied to the evaluation of scientific journals[2].
-In fact, many researchers have proposed different ways to assess the quality of scientific journals[3,4].
-What most of these methods have in common is the use of complex mathematical algorithms to analyze networks of scientific papers to estimate citation quality.
+The quality assessment of peer-reviewed published research is important for the reputation, substance and growth of various professional associations, individual scientists, and academic institutions, as well as the funding organizations that evaluate and support them[1].
+The quality of scientific contributions is primarily assessed on a temporal basis, with quantitative evaluation of the long-term impact in a field or discipline.
+The impact of an individual scientific article can be inferred from the citations that it receives.
+A similar principle is applied to evaluation of the journals that publish these scientific articles[2].
+These long-standing efforts have led to researchers proposing various methods that improve the assessment of the quality of scientific journals[3,4].
+What most of these methods have in common, though, is the use of complex mathematical algorithms to analyze networks of scientific papers to estimate citation quality.